Control Panel on Windows 11 is about to be omitted an extremely useful feature

 - Change the default Control Panel view to a Windows computer

-- Quickly open the Control Panel tools
+- Quick ways to open the Control Panel

 - How to access Control Panel on Windows 10, how to access Control Panel on Windows 10